timescale/docs/timescaledb/how-to-guides/schema-management/about-constraints.md

 # About constraints
 Constraints are rules that apply to your database columns.
 This prevents you from entering invalid data into your database.
-When you create, change, or delete constraints on your hypertables, the constraints are propogated to the underlying chunks, and to any indexes.
+When you create, change, or delete constraints on your hypertables, the constraints are propagated to the underlying chunks, and to any indexes.

 Hypertables support all standard PostgreSQL constraint types, except for